microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 npx tinylicious
 ```

-Open a new Command Prompt and navigate to the root of the project; for example, `C:/My Fluid Projects/collaborative-text-area-tutorial`.
+Open a new Command Prompt and navigate to the root of the project; for example, `C:\My Fluid Projects\collaborative-text-area-tutorial`.
 Start the application server with the following command.
 The application opens in your browser.
 This may take a few minutes.

 ```dotnetcli
 npm run start